 A workshop or meeting like this is the perfect opportunity for using a dot voting process.

-This technique works well when the list of content, or pages of a website, are written on post-it-notes and stuck on the wall for all involved to see.
-Stakeholders can then put 1 to 3 (or 3 to 5) dots against each page/piece of content; the more dots, the higher the priority.
+This technique works well when the list of website content is written on post-it-notes and stuck on the wall for all involved to see.
+Stakeholders can then put 1 to 3 dots against each page/piece of content; the more dots, the higher the priority.

 This technique works well for assessing priorities across multiple agendas and departments (depending on which stakeholders attend) and provides a good high-level of all priorities.